Nightmare in Wax

 Nightmare in Wax is a 1969 horror film.
-Cameron Mitchell plays Vince Rinaud, a former film special effects artist who is disfigured by Max Block, the head of Paragon Pictures, and also a rival for the affections of a woman (Anne Helm).
+Cameron Mitchell plays Vincent Renard, a former film special effects artist who is disfigured by Max Block, the head of Paragon Pictures, and also a rival for the affections of a woman (Anne Helm).
 Leaving the film industry, Vince becomes a recluse and opens a wax museum.
 Within a few months, four popular Paragon stars disappear.
 Wax figures of the missing stars soon feature as wax models in the museum and the police become suspicious.

 Plot

-Vince Rinaud has liquor thrown in his face while lighting a cigarette during a party.
+Vincent Renard has liquor thrown in his face while lighting a cigarette during a party.
 Despite diving into the pool half his face is disfigured.
 As a result he becomes recluse and opens a wax museum.
 As various Paragon stars disappear new figures appear in his museum.
 It turns out that he has taken the theory of a Doctor Zerkai of using truth serum and a compound called Nerving will put a person into suspend animation for centuries and put it into practice to fill his museum.
 The formula has one flaw though - its influence is dampened by electricity (including electrical storms).
-He finally gets Max Block as the police close in and is about to make him into a figure.
-Max Block laughs and enrage Vince lunges forward and falls into the pool of molten wax.
+He finally gets Max Black as the police close in and is about to make him into a figure.
+Max Black laughs and an enraged Vince lunges forward and falls into the pool of molten wax.
 He is surrounded by everyone who is laughing at him and then a phone wakes him up.
 Answering it he is reminded of the party and not to be late.